-For 22 years, Naomi Levine was Senior Vice President for External Affairs at NYU.
+For 25 years, Naomi Levine was Senior Vice President for External Affairs at NYU.
 In this capacity, Mrs. Levine was responsible for development and fundraising; press and public relations; alumni relations; and all special events relating to and involving alumni, trustees and donors.

-Previously, Mrs. Levine was the National Executive Director of the American Jewish Congress, a national organization concerned with the political, social and economic needs of Jews in the United States and the security of people in Israel and the Diaspora.
+Prior to NYU, Mrs. Levine was the National Executive Director of the American Jewish Congress, a national organization concerned with the political, social and economic needs of Jews in the United States and the security of people in Israel and the Diaspora.
 She was the first woman to hold this position.
 For many years she was Assistant Professor in Race Relations at John Jay College of Criminal Justice.

 Naomi Levine is a lawyer, a graduate of Columbia Law School (1948), where she was an editor of its Law Review.
 She is expert in constitutional law as it relates to civil rights, civil liberties, church-state separation, discrimination and the rights of minorities.